How to Rust Steel On Purpose

 February 2, 2013 -- this entry appended to this thread by editor in lieu of spawning a duplicative thread

 Q. I have fashioned a knife from an old file and would like to quickly force extreme pitting.
 Basically, I am trying to achieve the look of a piece of steel that has been rusting in a puddle for the last ten years with heavy, sporadic pitting and deterioration.
 I want it to look like it came from Mars or something.
 Any suggestions on how I can do this at home ?
 It probably sounds silly, but I appreciate any help I can get.
-Hot vinegar and mustard applications have been working, but its way to slow.
+Hot vinegar and mustard applications have been working, but it's way too slow.

 Hobbyist, wanna-be knife maker - Atascadero